stevedonovan/MonoLuaInterface/README.md

 This port provides a working version of LuaInterface, buildable on Mono.

+On Debian/Ubuntu, you will need the `liblua5.1-dev` and `mono-devel` packages.

 To build, go into the src directory, and edit `makefile` so that it knows where your Lua headers are, and what the name of your C# compiler is.
 Then just do `make`.

 To install, go back to the root and run `./install` which is a Lua script.

+(You can also install globally with `sudo ./install /usr/local/bin`)

 It will generate a wrapper script called `luai` looking like this: